TylerB23/TylerB23.github.io/_posts/2025-11-30-LA-Bond-Math.markdown

 reasonable for a municipality issuing a General Obligation bond; most cities want to start paying down their debt immediately, and it's standard to have level annual payments (similar to a mortgage).
 However, those assumptions are rarely the case in a project finance context.
+The Python function should be generalized to accept any revenue curve $R$.

+Setting that aside, the model won't always give us a reasonable solution for a real-world bond model.
 You can't pay back negative principal, so every element of our $x$ vector must be nonnegative.
-There are plenty of examples of revenue curves which might resolve in a naive solution giving us negative principal payments - for example, suppose a 3-period model with zero revenue in the first two years and \\$1 million in revenue in the last year.
+There are plenty of examples of revenue curves which might result in a naive solution giving us negative principal payments - for example, suppose a 3-period model with zero revenue in the first two years and \\$1 million in revenue in the last year.